How to Apply & FAQ’s

 3) Do you have a minimum score for USMLE or COMLEX?
 There is no official minimum score, but the vast majority of applicants invited to interview have passed on the first attempt.

 4) Is my USMLE/COMLEX Step 2 score required?
-No, this is not required at the time of application, but if invited for interview, we will ask for your Step 2 transcript at this time.
+No, but this is strongly encouraged at the time of application.
+If invited for interview, we will ask for your Step 2 transcript prior to interviewing.

 5) Do you have a graduation cutoff year?
 No, and we do not require applicants to have graduated within the past year.